7 Node.js Application Examples and 5 Types of Applications You Can Build with Node.js

 Today, Netflix is the largest streaming service used by over 182 million people worldwide.
 The transition to Universal JS and Node.js, in particular, allowed the company to withstand heavy data load and provide a practical user experience.
 It also allowed the developers to introduce any necessary changes quickly and easily.

 Social networking apps have to be reliable and scalable.
 On the one hand, they feature many personal information — phone numbers and email addresses in the best-case scenario and financial information in the worst-case scenario.
 On the other hand, the system should expand as the network grows larger.
 Node.js offers a perfect opportunity for scalability, both horizontal and vertical.
 To scale horizontally, you can add new nodes to the existing system.
 To scale vertically, you can add additional resources to the existing nodes.

-Examples of the best-known networking Node.js apps are LinkedIn, Twitter Lite, Medium, and Trello.
+The best-known networking Node.js application examples are LinkedIn, Twitter Lite, Medium, and Trello.

 The number of active users: 675 million

 The country of launch: USA (Mountain View, California)